dasafodev/Pixel-Pet-Pals/README.md

 ## What's Next? 🚀

-World domination?
-Probably not.
-But more features, smoother experiences, and maybe even more pixelated goodness are definitely on the horizon!
+Maybe more features, smoother experiences, and maybe even more pixelated goodness are definitely on the horizon!
 (Unless the pixels go on strike).

 ---